kubeshop/helm-charts/charts/testkube/README.md

 ## Deinstallation

-NOTE: this will delete CRDs too.
+NOTE: this will delete CRDs too

 ```sh